lilchim/sgnome-main/docs/ARCHITECTURE.md

 ## Core Design Principles

-### 1. Business-Focused Services
+### 1. Domain-Focused Services
-Services are organized by business questions, not technical concerns:
+Services are organized by domain, providing domain-specific information about nodes:
-- **UserLibraryService** - Answers: "What games does user X own/play?"
+- **PlayerService** - Provides player-centric information (profile, friends, activity)
-- **GameInfoService** - Answers: "What are the details for game X?"
+- **LibraryService** - Provides library-centric information (collections, organization)
-- **UserProfileService** - Answers: "What's user X's gaming profile?"
+- **GamesService** - Provides game-centric information (details, recommendations, similar games)

-**Key Principle**: **Services produce data ABOUT a given node, in the form of Expandable or Inline pins**
+**Key Principle**: **Services produce domain-specific data ABOUT a given node, in the form of Expandable or Inline pins** As an example: The PlayerService provides Player related information for any type of node that Player's are relevant to.

 ### 2. Provider-Aggregator Pattern
 Each service follows a consistent pattern: